How to see the Aurora Borealis on a budget

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.

-Aurora Australis and Aurora Borealis
+Aurora Australis and Aurora Borealis: Where can you see them?

-An Aurora is a natural light display in the sky, that is usually seen in the high latitude areas of the Earth (Arctic Pole and Antarctica).
+First things first, an Aurora is a natural light display in the sky, that is usually seen in the high latitude areas of the Earth (Arctic Pole and Antarctica).
 They are the outcome of disturbances in the magnetosphere (made by the solar wind).

 Auroras happening near the South Pole are called Australis or the Southern Lights, while the ones happening near the North Pole are called Borealis or the Northern Lights.
 They usually occur in a band, called the auroral zone and are best seen at night, against a dark, clear sky.